ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 <h2>.NET Core version</h2>

-BuggyAmb is an ASP.NET Core framework-dependent application so it means that the correct version of ASP.NET Core runtime should be installed on your machine.
+BuggyAmb is an ASP.NET Core <code>framework-dependent</code> application so it means that the correct version of ASP.NET Core runtime should be installed on your machine.

-The main reason for not publishing BuggyAmb as a self-contained application was simple: the size of the package would be much higher than the framework-dependent one when it is deployed as self-contained application because the .NET Core libraries required to run the application will also be shipped with the application.
+The main reason for not publishing BuggyAmb as a self-contained application is simple: the size of the package will be much higher than the framework-dependent one when it is deployed as self-contained application because the required .NET Core libraries will also be included in the deployment package.
 If you want to deploy BuggyAmb as a self-contained application then you can download the source code and publish like that.

 Please check the release information to find out which .NET Core version is required to run that release.
 The initial release of BuggyAmb is an ASP.NET Core 3.1 application so you will need .NET Core 3.1 runtime / SDK / IIS hosting bundle.

 If you are going to host BuggyAmb on IIS then I recommended you to install the IIS Hosting Bundle which includes both 32bit and 64bit versions of .NET Core runtime and IIS support (ASP.NET Core Module - ANCM).

-You can run the following command on command prompt to see which versions are installed on your machine:
+You can run the following command on a command prompt to see which versions are installed on your machine:

 > dotnet --info